lasa/website/README.md

 Run everything inside a python virtual environment (venv):  `python -m venv flask` or `python3 -m venv flask` if Python 3 is not the system default.

-### Package installation
+### Packages
-Install all necessary packages: `flask/bin/pip3 install -r requirements.txt`
+First, install your distribution's package for MySQL/MariaDB (using `apt-get`, `dnf`, `pacman`, whatever).
+Then install all of the necessary python dependencies: `flask/bin/pip3 install -r requirements.txt`

 ### Database setup